 Concluding Thoughts – Remaining Active While Aging

 Once you begin to experience the many health benefits that exercise provides, I know that it will motivate you to continue to challenge yourself in new and wonderful ways.
-To learn more about physical activity and aging, check out the resources below!

 Disclaimer: If you have not exercised for some time or if you have health concerns such as heart trouble, high blood pressure, diabetes, or obesity, talk to your doctor before starting a new exercise routine.